fedden/poker_ai/README.md

 ## Roadmap

-The following todo will change dynamically as my understanding of the algorithms and the pluribus project evolves.
+The following todo will change dynamically as my understanding of the algorithms and the poker_ai project evolves.

 At first, the goal is to prototype in Python as iteration will be much easier and quicker.
 Once there is a working prototype, write in a systems level language like C++ and optimise for performance.